Liouguei District, Kaohsiung: Geology

 The district resembles the shape of long gourd with a vertical length of 36 km and a horizontal width of 5 km.
 The Laonong River passes from north to south through the center of the township.

 Administrative divisions

-The district consists of Sinwei/Xinwei, Xinxing, Xinliao, Xinfa, Peinong, Liugui, Yibao, Xinglong, Zhongxing, Baolai, Wenwu and Dajin Villages.
+The district consists of Sinwei/Xinwei, Xinxing, Xinliao, Xinfa, Laonong, Liouguei, Yibao, Xinglong, Zhongxing, Baolai, Wenwu and Dajin Villages.

 Economy

 During Japanese rule, the district was known for the production of Camphor oil.
 The Japanese government constructed a route and tunnels to facilitate the transportation of the product.

+Culture

+Liouguei comprises mainly Hakka, Chinese mainlanders, plain indigenous people, and mountain indigenous people.
+The Hakka community is primarily located in the areas of Xinliao, Xinwei, and Xinxing near the Liouguei Tunnel, with most of them originating from the Meinong area and maintaining close connections and intermarriages with neighboring regions.
+The population of Chinese mainlanders mostly consists of retired soldiers and their descendants who stayed behind after the construction of the Southern Cross-Island Highway, mainly residing in the areas of Zhongxing and Wenwu.
+The plain indigenous group Taivoan is scattered across several villages, and the mountain indigenous people have migrated from nearby mountainous areas.

+Taivoan

+The Night Ceremony and the Public Hall Kong-kài in Liouguei and Laonong are significant markers of the Taivoan people's culture in the district.
+According to local records, thousands of years ago, when the ancestors of the indigenous people encountered a typhoon during their sea voyage to Taiwan, it was the highest ancestral spirit, Hagan, who appeared and led them to land safely on the island.
+This was the beginning of the people's worship of the spirit in Kong-kài.